Idle Eyes

-Idle Eyes is a Canadian rock and roll band from Vancouver, British Columbia.
+Idle Eyes is a Canadian Pop Rock band from Vancouver, British Columbia.
 They are best known for the Canadian hit single "Tokyo Rose", which peaked at #16 on RPM's Canadian singles chart in June 1985.
-There is also a Hardcore band from Australia with the same name.

 History

 The band had its genesis in 1980 while Tad Campbell (a Canadian, born in Trail, British Columbia) was travelling in Australia.
 He encountered an advertisement for a local band looking for a guitarist, and wound up spending several months as a member of the house band at a resort in the Whitsunday Islands.
 During this time, the band were joined by new vocalist Donna McConville, who would also become Campbell's girlfriend.
 They later moved to Townsville, Queensland, where they recorded early demos of several songs that would eventually end up on the band's first two albums.

 Campbell eventually returned to Canada with McConville, putting together a new lineup since most of the original Australian members had not moved with them.
 The band lineup changed frequently over the early years, including McConville eventually leaving the band when her relationship with Campbell ended.
 She returned to Australia, where she became a backing vocalist for John Farnham.

 The band was nearly dormant when Campbell made a last-ditch effort to record a demo, which he sent to Payolas manager Cliff Jones in the hopes of securing a recording contract.
-Jones responded favourably, so Campbell and drummer Phil Robertson recruited Glenn R. Smith (guitars), Miles "Foxx" Hill (bass) and John Webster (keyboards) to record the band's self-titled debut album.
+Jones responded favourably, so Campbell and drummer Phil Robertson recruited Glenn R. Smith (guitars), Miles "Foxx" Hill (bass), and John Webster (keyboards) to record the band's self-titled debut album.
 Campbell wrote all the songs on the album, occasionally with assistance from outside collaborators; Smith also co-wrote one song ("Two Rivers").

 The singles "Tokyo Rose" and "All Day" won awards from SOCAN as two of the top ten most played songs on Canadian radio that year.
-The band toured extensively as an opening act for Loverboy, Bryan Adams, Tears for Fears, Toto, The Human League and Red Rider, as well as at a nationally televised Expo 86 gala which also featured Adams, Loverboy, Sheena Easton, Véronique Béliveau and Kenny Rogers.
+The band toured extensively as an opening act for Loverboy, Bryan Adams, Tears for Fears, Toto, The Human League, and Red Rider, as well as at a nationally televised Expo 86 gala which also featured Adams, Loverboy, Sheena Easton, Véronique Béliveau, and Kenny Rogers.